NSW Boat Licence

 Theory and practical assessments are completed face-to-face in the presence of an approved Roads and Maritime (NSW RMS) Services trainer and assessor.

-If you fail the second attempt you will still be able to complete the practical session however, your documentation will be withheld until the reassessment fee has been paid and the knowledge test successfully completed.
+If you fail the second attempt you will still be able to complete the practical session.

-Theory learning is put into action on the water and involves every participant getting behind wheel, learning engine controls, steering, docking, manoeuvring and anchoring.
-Students will also participate in an emergency drill, line handling, launch and retrieval activities.
+The practical session involves every participant getting behind wheel, learning engine controls, steering, docking, manoeuvring and anchoring.
+Candidates will also participate in an emergency drill, line handling, launch, lookout duties and retrieval activities.
 You will be assessed on your ability to steer the vessel safely and within the rules.

 Be 16 years or older.
 Complete an approved boat licence course, successfully complete the boat licence multiple-choice test and undertake a practical boating session.
-A General Licence can be obtained if the person is 12 -16 years old.
+A Boat Licence can be obtained if the person is 12 to under 16 years old.
 The licence has restrictions applied.

-Young people between the ages of 12-15 years are.
+Young people between the ages of 12 to under 16 years old are.
 We have all the necessary safety systems and checks in place both on and off the water.
 Our trainers are first aid qualified and hold current working with children clearances.

 In NSW anyone who is the operator of a power-driven vessel operating recreationally on NSW waters, at a speed of 10 knots (approximately 18.5km/h) or more must have a general boat driving licence.
 The licence allows the holder to drive any sized recreational vessel.

-Yes, they are.
+Yes, they are for two or more people.
 Our online enrolment system is configured to automatically deduct the discounted amount before sending an invoice depending on the number booking online at any one time.
 For two people, the discount is 5%.
 For three people the discount is 10%.
 For four or more people the discount is 15%.
 The discount is applied to each person on the booking.

 There are 50 multiple choice questions of which 20 compulsory questions must be answered correctly and 30 general questions of which 24 questions (80%) must be answered correctly.
 Supervised by a College trainer the test takes 20-30 minutes to complete.
 If you do not successfully pass the test you'll be given a second attempt on the day.
 Should the second attempt not be successful you will need to resit the boat licence test on another date.
 You can resit the test with us or with NSW Roads and Maritime.
 Re-testing fees apply.

-Bring proof of Identity (such as a Drivers Licence, a Passport or a Birth Certificate) For the practical training you should bring; drinking water, packed lunch, sunscreen , hat, sunglasses, sensible footwear (deck shoes, joggers, sand shoes - no thongs) and jacket, suitable for the conditions on the day of training.
+Bring proof of identity, such as a Drivers Licence, a Passport or a Birth Certificate.
+We also recommend reviewing the specified proof of identity guidelines detailed on the NSW Roads and Maritime website.
+For the practical training you should bring; drinking water, packed lunch, sunscreen , hat, sunglasses, sensible footwear (deck shoes, joggers, sand shoes - no thongs) and jacket, suitable for the conditions on the day of training.

 Onboard a training vessel and guided by an experienced maritime trainer you will complete a variety of hands on tasks as part of your practical assessment.
-Each student will drive and dock the vessel, participate in a Person Overboard drill and will be encouraged to be active participants throughout the session.
+Each attendee will drive and dock the vessel, participate in a person overboard and anchoring drill and will be encouraged to be active participants throughout the session.

 In most circumstances yes, subject to trainer discretion.
-The College training vessels are generally fitted with full biminy, storm covers, radio and safety equipment.
+Our training vessels are generally fitted with full biminy, storm covers, radio and safety equipment.
 It is rare for the practical course to be cancelled due to weather.
-Students are advised to dress and be prepared for conditions of the day.
+Participants are advised to dress and be prepared for conditions of the day.

-That's the easy part, after completing the course with us you will have met all the requirements for obtaining the licence.
-Just, take the paperwork we give you to a Roads and Maritime Service Centre, pay the licence fee and be issued with a temporary paper licence over the counter.
+After successfully completing the course with us you will have met all the requirements for gaining the licence.
+Just take the paperwork we give you to a Roads and Maritime Service Centre, pay the licence fee and be issued with a temporary paper licence over the counter.
 You can use the temporary licence until you receive your Boat Licence Card in the mail.
-Click on the " Licence Info" tab on this page to view the current RMS licence fees.
+Click on the " Licence Info" tab on this page to view the current licence fees.

 Yes, in Queensland, Western Australia, Victoria, South Australia and Tasmania.
 Currently in Northern Territory there is currently no licence requirement

 Yes, you can.
-Just book on the one day boat and PWC combined course option.
+Just book on our one day boat and PWC combined course option.
 On successful completion of the boat licence test you will then be given the PWC Licence test to complete.
-This consists of 15 multiple-choice questions.
-There is currently no practical requirement for obtaining a NSW PWC Licence.

-Roads and Maritime Boat and PWC licence fees
+Roads and Maritime Boat (RMS) and PWC licence fees